rowierosen/CS3-DS4002/README.md

 ├── CS3Rubric.md                       # Rubric with deliverable specs
 ├── DATA/
 │   ├── sample_poster_features.csv     # Pre-extracted features for ~1,000 films
+│   ├── MASTER_RELEASE_SCHEDULE_UPDATE4.csv # Original starter file, has all films
+│   ├── ALL_POSTER_METADATA.csv            # Poster metadata for films with valid financial data
+│   ├── FEATURE_ENGINEERED_DATA_ALL.csv    # Original finalized dataset with all features
 │   ├── DATA_DICTIONARY.md             # Variable definitions
 │   └── DATA_PREPARATION.md            # How to obtain/expand the dataset
 ├── SCRIPTS/